So maybe you’ve found yourself streaming hours and hours of Olympic curling. It’s ok. You’re not alone.

 The league fees in 2017-2018 are going to be $420 per team.
 I know, I know.
 This money goes completely to ice times to cover the costs of rental.
 This comes out to $105 a person for at least 8 games of curling (perhaps more depending on your playoff form).
 We also encourage people to pursue sponsors for your team and that money can be tax deductible.
 Additionally, those costs can be spread over more players.

-Spring League runs from April through late May or early June and is seven consecutive weeks of curling.
-The last couple of years it has happened on Monday night from 6:30-8pm in the indoor rink at GIR.
-This league is much cheaper — $70 for club members.
+Spring League runs from April 13 through May 25 and is seven consecutive weeks of curling.
+The season will be run on Friday nights in two sessions 6:30-8 and 8-9:30.
+This league is much cheaper — $70 for club members (although if you are not members of the club we need to charge $30 for insurance and USA Curling dues).
 Folks can register as individuals or teams.

 How do I organize a team?